 Piping has a firm tradition in the Royal Air Force, going back virtually to the formation of the Service and, together with a wide range of semi-official corps of drums, brass bands and military bands, provided the basis upon which such prestigious bands as the Central Band of the RAF were formed.
 Photographs of pipers from as early as 1922 can be seen in the Messes of several Stations today.

-Today, the backbone of the RAF's four pipe bands is provided by RAF tradesmen, their officers, and civilian volunteers and are formed on a geographical basis from RAF Stations throughout the United Kingdom.
+Today, the backbone of the RAF's five pipe bands is provided by RAF tradesmen, their officers, and civilian volunteers and are formed on a geographical basis from RAF Stations throughout the United Kingdom.

 ROYAL AIR FORCE PIPES AND DRUMS

-The RAF's four pipe bands regularly combine to represent the RAF in State ceremonial or other major public events.
+The RAF's five pipe bands regularly combine to represent the RAF in State ceremonial or other major public events.
 Indeed, exposure of RAF piping and drumming at home and abroad continues to gain an increasingly high profile and is held in high regard across the piping community.
 RAF Pipers and Drummers have performed at many high-profile events all around the world - the Royal Edinburgh Military Tattoo, the Jools Holland Hootenany (BBC1), international Tattoos in Basel, Berlin, t' Hertogenbosch, Lommel, Melbourne, Sydney, Wellington and Ystad.
 The RAF 100th anniversary saw pipers and drummers marching the Standards and Personnel down the Mall (pictured above) and at Buckingham Palace as well as for Her Majesty the Queen at Balmoral.
 RAF Pipes and Drums regularly play alongside the RAF Central Band as well as the Queen's Colour Squadron for World class events.

 Until 2004, the bands had different tartans representing their individual Stations.
 Although King George V granted permission for the Royal Air Force to wear Grey Douglas in 1933, the bands over the years all used their respective Station tartans.
 For the Royal Edinburgh Military Tattoo 2004, bandsmen from the RAF pipe bands were issued with the RAF Tartan for the first time.